railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

 delivery charge based on the order and then, separately, how the products will really be delivered to the customer.

-If you want to calculate the exact delivery charges depending on the actual deliveries you must use invoicing based on deliveries.
+If you want to calculate the exact delivery charges depending on the actual deliveries, you must use invoicing based on deliveries.

 Delivery based on Shipped Quantities